Pseudo-timelike loops in signature changing semi-Riemannian manifolds with a transverse radical: Pseudo-causal and pseudo-lightlike curves

 ~

 Now we can slightly modify the definition of a (simply) closed curve in order for it to correctly apply to signature-type changing singular semi-Riemannian manifolds $M$ with a metric $g$:

 ~

-\begin{definition}[Chronology-violating curve] A smooth, \textit{pseudo-timelike curve} $\gamma\colon I\longrightarrow M$ is said to be chronology-violating when there is a subset of $\gamma[I]$ homeomorphic to $S^{1}$ such that there are at least two parameters $s_{1},s_{2}\in I$ that satisfy $\gamma(s_{1})=\gamma(s_{2})$, and $\gamma$ belongs to one of the following two classes:\footnote{Note that this means that there must be at least one such subset to fulfill this definition.} \end{definition}
+\begin{definition}[Chronology-violating curve] A smooth, \textit{pseudo-timelike curve} $\gamma\colon I\longrightarrow M$ is said to be chronology-violating if there exists a subset of $\gamma[I]$ homeomorphic to $S^{1}$ such that there are at least two parameters $s_{1},s_{2}\in I$ with $\gamma(s_{1})=\gamma(s_{2})$.
+Moreover, $\gamma$ must belong to one of the following two classes:\footnote{Note that this means that there must be at least one such subset to fulfill this definition.}\\

 \begin{enumerate} \item The pseudo-timelike curve $\gamma$ is periodic, i.e the image $\gamma[I]$ is homeomorphic to $S^{1}$.
 Moreover, for $s_{1}$, $s_{2}\in I$ the associated tangent vectors, $\gamma'(s_{1})$ and $\gamma'(s_{2})$, are timelike and positively proportional.
 We denote this type of curve as \textit{closed pseudo-timelike curve.} \item The curve $\gamma$ intersects itself for $s_{1}$, $s_{2}\in I$ and the associated tangent vectors, $\gamma'(s_{1})$ and $\gamma'(s_{2})$, are timelike whereas the tangent directions are not necessarily the same (i.e. they do not need to be positively proportional).
-This type of curve is said to contain a \textit{loop}. \end{enumerate}
+This type of curve is said to contain a \textit{loop}. \end{enumerate} \end{definition}